New York, April 22, 2021 -- Moody's Investors Service, ("Moody's") has

 of the value reflected on the original appraisal, an Appraisal Review

-provider was not able to obtain property valuations on three mortgage
+diligence provider was not able to obtain property valuations on one mortgage

 the due diligence review period.

 Credit: The third-party diligence provider reviewed credit

 on 341 loans in the sample pool.
 Most of the loans were graded

 A. There were three loans with final grade of "C".